The Economist Group: Economist Intelligence Corporate Network

 The Economist Intelligence Corporate Network is a members-only service within The Economist Group providing global and regional business intelligence briefings, presentations and advice to its subscribers.
 The Corporate Network relies on the "information, insight, and interaction" provided by regional experts in its parent organization.
 81% of its customers are business executives at the director or senior management levels.
 It has offices in Dubai, Johannesburg, Beijing, Hong Kong, Shanghai, Singapore and Tokyo.

 Corporate affairs

 Governance

-The current members of the board of directors of The Economist Group are: Rupert Pennant-Rea (Chairman), Zanny Minton Beddoes (editor-in-chief of The Economist), Lady Suzanne Heywood, Brent Hoberman, David Bell, John Elkann, Alex Karp, Sir Simon Robertson, Lady Lynn Forester de Rothschild, Chris Stibbs and Baroness Jowell, Mustafa Suleyman.
+The current members of the board of directors of The Economist Group are: Paul Deighton, Baron Deighton (Chairman), Zanny Minton Beddoes (editor-in-chief of The Economist), Lady Suzanne Heywood, Eli Goldstein, Mustafa Suleyman, Diego Piacentini, Georgina Cadbury, M. S. Banga, Lara Boro (Group chief executive).

 Former board members include: Andrew Rashbass, Rona Fairhead, Philip Mengel and Eric Schmidt (of Alphabet, parent company of Google).
 The current trustees of the Group are: Virginia Bottomley, Gus O'Donnell, Tim Clark and Bryan Sanderson.